chaaz/versio/README.md

 projects' version numbers in a Versio config file, and thenceforth Versio will be able to manage them.

-> TODO: future versions of Versio will be able to automatically detect
-> existing projects

-Here's a simple project that might be found in the Versio config:
+Here's a simple top-level project that might be found in the Versio
+config: it has a name, unique ID, a list of all files that are considered to be "included" in the project, and the location of the project version (in this case, in the "version" property of JSON in the file "package.json").

 ```
 - name: project